lucasronny/MICB475-Group-11/README.md

 - organize Github (dates, progress made)
 - NEW: I recall in the last meeting that we might be pooling the microbiomes in the Colombia dataset by city (for when we test our model).
 Each city has a different number of samples, so should we rarefy the Colombia dataset too?

+### Alpha and Beta Diversity of the Parkinson's dataset in R:
+February 10, 2024, LR

 ### Core Microbiome Analysis of the Farm dataset (healhty idividuals from the Parkinson's dataset)
 February 28, 2024, EG: